 Which brings us back to that first lesson: Baldur's Gate 3 isn't finished.
 It won't even be finished when it first releases, in early access.
 But Larian doesn't view ambition as optional when it comes to this particular game.
 "People have certain expectations, and we are probably making choices that not everyone will be happy with," Walgrave says.
 "But we are aiming for such a high quality game that when they play it, they'll go, 'Yeah, this is Baldur's Gate 3'.
 We wanted to make sure we deserve the '3'."

-Find some modern classics to keep you going while you wait for Baldur's Gate 3 in our list of the best RPG games.
+Find some modern classics to keep you going while you wait for Baldur's Gate 3 in our list of the best RPG games (opens in new tab).
+And if you want to try the game that started it all, here's how to play D&D online (opens in new tab).